All Episodes

 That was clearly Zionist, right?

-So the uh, and uh but there are no regional or global allies of Israel.
+But there are no regional or global allies of Israel.

-But on the human scale, the people scale, just like I see in India and Nepal and uh all over the place here in Thailand, people get sick of the Israelis because of the way that they treat them.
+But on the human scale, the people scale, just like I see in India and Nepal and all over the place here in Thailand, people get sick of the Israelis because of the way that they treat them.

-Who's gonna invade Iran?
+Who's going to invade Iran?

-Who's gonna invade Iran?
+Who's going to invade Iran?

-But that's what I'm saying.
+That's what I'm saying.

-And it's going to go very badly, and that's what's going to cause the West to leap to the use of nuclear weapons because they're going to realize their conventional attack plans are complete fraud.
+And that's what's going to cause the West to leap to the use of nuclear weapons because they're going to realize their conventional attack plans are complete fraud.

 Right.